availproject/docs/docs/Running Avail/avail-validator.md

 - **Payment** destination - This is the account where rewards for validation are sent.
 More information can be found [here](https://wiki.polkadot.network/docs/learn-staking#reward-distribution).

-Navigate to the “Staking” sub-tab under the “Network” tab, select “Account actions” where you see options to “Add Nominator”, “Add Validator”, and “Add Stash” as shown in figure below.
+Navigate to the “Staking” sub-tab under the “Network” tab and select “Account actions”.
+Here you see options to “Add Nominator”, “Add Validator”, and “Add Stash” as shown in figure below.
 Click on the “Add Stash” option.

 <img src={useBaseUrl("img/avail/StakingPage.png")} width="100%" height="100%"/>

-Follow the process to provide your “Stash” and ‘Controller’ accounts, along with the AVL you intend to bond for staking.
+Follow the process to provide your “Stash” and ‘Controller’ accounts as well as the AVLs you intend to bond.
 Only after this is done, the "Session Key" option (as seen in the figure above) will be visible.
 Select the “Session Key” option; it will pop a dialog box where you can paste the session key (i.e. the key generated by the author_rotateKeys() RPC call as explained in earlier section).
-Follow the process, once you add the session key, the maintainer's actions available i.e. “Validate” and “Nominate” as shown in figure below.
+Follow the process, once you add the session key, the maintainer's actions are available i.e. “Validate” and “Nominate” can be seen as shown in figure below.

 <img src={useBaseUrl("img/avail/ValidateNominate.png")} width="100%" height="100%"/>

-Select “Validate” option and follow the process to configure your node as the new validator on Avail testnet.
+Select “Validate” option and follow the process to configure your node as new validator on Avail testnet.
 If enough AVLs are bonded/staked (preferably more that those staked by existing set of validators), your newly added node will soon get chosen in the set of active validators, after say one or two Era time.

 To verify that your node is live and synchronized, navigate to [**Network &rarr; Staking**](https://testnet.avail.tools/#/staking) and select